 Here is the Top 5 This Week – @andywergedal

-As a pioneer in thought leadership Andy is capable technologist.
-His primary professional role is the communication bridge between technology and executive staff.
+Andy’s primary professional role is the communication bridge between technology and executive staff.
 An expert in project management methodologies Andy excels as the agent of change.
-Alternatively in the real world, Andy has a passion for helping people find jobs while playing a ukulele.
-He takes great pleasure in thinking out of the box and the numerous opportunities to laugh at himself.
+In his spare time, he has a passion for helping people find jobs.
 Checkout his blog at 40×50.com and on twitter @andywergedal.